ntustison/PaperANTsX/Text/methods.md

 \setstretch{1.5}

-In Listing 1, we show the ANTsPy/ANTsPyNet code snippet for processing a single subject which starts with reading the T1-weighted MRI input image, through the generation of the Atropos-style six-tissue segmentation and probability images, application of ``ants.kelly_kapowski`` (i.e., DiReCT), DKT cortical parcellation, subsequent label propagation through the cortex, and, finally, regional cortical thickness tabulation.
+In Listing 1, we show the ANTsPy/ANTsPyNet code snippet for cross-sectional processing a single subject which starts with reading the T1-weighted MRI input image, through the generation of the Atropos-style six-tissue segmentation and probability images, application of ``ants.kelly_kapowski`` (i.e., DiReCT), DKT cortical parcellation, subsequent label propagation through the cortex, and, finally, regional cortical thickness tabulation.
 Computation time on a CPU-only platform is ~1 hour primarily due to the ``ants.kelly_kapowski`` function.
+\textcolor{blue}{The cross-sectional and longitudinal pipelines are encapsulated in the ANTsPyNet functions} ``antspynet.cortical_thickness`` and ``antspynet.longitudinal_cortical_thickness``, \textcolor{blue}{respectively.}
-Note that there is a precise, line-by-line R-based analog available through ANTsR/ANTsRNet.
+Note that there are precise, line-by-line R-based analogs available through ANTsR/ANTsRNet.

 Both the ``ants.deep_atropos`` and ``antspynet.desikan_killiany_tourville_labeling`` functions perform brain